If you could buy any car right now, no matter the cost, which one would it be?

 Step 5: Make Sure You Can Deliver.

 Look over the list you created in step 4.
-Can you be absolutely certain that you can deliver on your “reasons to buy”?
+Can you be confident that you can deliver each benefit?

-This is the most important step in the brand positioning strategy process.
+Delivery is the most critical step in the brand positioning strategy process.

-- Does the product or service do what it’s supposed to do every single time, without error?
+- Does the product or service do what it is supposed to do every single time, without error?

 - Can people get it when they need it?

 - Can you show that the product has the highest quality possible?
-To know this, you must first know how quality is defined in your industry.
+To know this, you must first understand how quality is defined in your industry.

 For physical products, quality is usually tied to materials and manufacturing processes.
-If you’re in a service industry, expertise is the primary quality marker.
+If you are in a service industry, expertise is the primary quality marker.
 Premium brands always strive for the highest quality, no matter the cost.

 Step 6: Create Your Brand Positioning Statement

-Now you’re ready to craft a positioning statement.
-A brand positioning statement is a summary of what you do, why you do it, how you do it, and who you help.
-It also helps you stay on-point when crafting your brand strategy and communication.
+Now you are ready to draft a brand positioning statement.
+A brand positioning statement summarizes what you do, why you do it, how you do it, and who you help.

 Here are some tips on drafting a quality brand positioning statement: